-- Stimulating smaller children in the younger groups with developmental toys, touch and by speaking English to them.
-We believe that speaking English to the children will assist them as they get older as English is compulsory later in their education.
+Stimulating smaller children in the younger groups with developmental toys, touch and by speaking English to them.
+We believe that speaking English with the children will assist them as they get older as English is compulsory in later education.
 The earlier they learn, the more they will benefit.

-- Administration, lesson planning, developmental activities, research etc. This is mostly done after project hours in preparation for upcoming days.
+Administration, lesson plan preparation, preparing developmental activities, doing research, etc. This is mostly done after project hours in preparation for the upcoming days.
 You may be required to do some of these tasks in your free time.